planetarium/snack.planetarium.dev/content/posts/2020/02/k8s-1/index.eng.md

 Kubernetes
 --------------------

-Even though we used a Docker to make a container that easily runs game build, that wasn't the end.
-Our goal was to easily run/end/update many clients while maintaining test environment.
+Even though we used a Docker to make a container that easily runs a game build, that wasn't the end.
+Our goal was to easily run/end/update many clients while maintaining a test environment.
 To do this, just using Docker wasn’t enough.

 Our first option was the execution environment offered by cloud providers, such as <abbr title="Elastic Container Service">[ECS]</abbr>.
 These execution environments are designed to efficiently set up complex workflows.
 But in other words, they're complex to set up and we wouldn’t be using a lot of functionality provided since we’re just using it in a test environment.
 Also, a test environment dependent on a particular cloud provider would likely to be a burden on future operations.